berylliumsec/nebula/README.md

 In the above screenshot, the user reviews the output of the top 10 port-scan.

-**Process Previous Results**: Currently optimized for NMAP results (in plain text format), Nebula enables users to select previous scan findings and obtain command suggestions to assess potential vulnerabilities of uncovered ports.
+**Process Previous Results**: Currently optimized for NMAP results (in plain text or XML format), Nebula enables users to select previous scan findings and obtain command suggestions to assess potential vulnerabilities of uncovered ports.
 Users have the flexibility to select a suggested command, modify it if needed, and execute.
 Support for results from other tools is planned for future releases.

 ![Process Previous Results](/images/process_results.png)